Eco-CO2/energy_analysis_toolbox/doc/sources/energy_toolbox.synthetic.rst

 energy\_toolbox.synthetic
 =========================

-`ct.synthetic` subpackage contains functionalities dedicated to the generation of synthetic data.
+`et.synthetic` subpackage contains functionalities dedicated to the generation of synthetic data.

 Typical use cases include generation of daily energy consumption profiles with thermosensitivity.
 The package is structured as follows: